"The Christian is one whose imagination should soar beyond the stars."

 The study of fine arts encourages students to explore unique areas of giftedness, develop these talents, and use them as expressions of worshipping God.
 The visual arts enable students to develop their creative skills while exploring a variety of mediums.
 The performing arts encourage personal responsibility, discipline, and leadership development while striving for common group goals.

-Cornerstone's 6th-8th graders can participate in Band, Strings, Orchestra, and Mixed Chorus.
+Cornerstone's 6th-8th graders can participate in band, strings, orchestra, and chorus.
 Students will learn basic music theory and have the opportunity to perform at school, community concerts, and music festivals.

-AP Music Theory is a course designed for students who have a desire to pursue a career in music in preparation for the audition process.
+AP Music Theory Designed for students with a desire to pursue music beyond high school, this course includes preparation for the audition process.
 Students will study the structure of music, harmony, composition, ear training, form, and analysis.
 At the end of the course, 12th grade students will participate in the Senior Recital.

-Worship Arts - This semester course allows students to put into practice the concepts taught in the Foundations of Worship class.
-Students enrolled in Worship Arts will serve on rotating Chapel teams and will be responsible for leading worship throughout the semester.
+Worship Arts This year-long course allows students to put into practice the concepts taught in the Foundations of Worship class.
+Those enrolled in Worship Arts will serve on rotating Chapel teams and will be responsible for leading worship throughout the semester.